Conservative Party of Canada (1867–1942)

-In 1942, the Tories attempted to broaden their base by electing Manitoba Progressive Premier John Bracken as their new leader at the 1942 leadership convention.
+The Conservatives briefly formed government in 1926 and from 1930 to 1935.
+During the latter period, the Conservatives were faced with the Great Depression, although the party was widely unpopular for its handling of it, leading to their defeat in 1935.
+In 1942, the Conservatives attempted to broaden their base by electing Manitoba Progressive Premier John Bracken as their new leader at that year's leadership convention.
 Bracken agreed to become the party's leader on the condition that it change its name to the "Progressive Conservative Party of Canada".